craigschlegel/registrations-for-the-events-calendar/readme.txt

 You can configure an offset for how long registrations will be available relative to the event start time or set a specific deadline for each event.

-= Can I edit registrations and export them for an event? =
+= Can I edit registrations and export them for an event for event management purposes? =

 Yes.
-Click on the button "Detailed View" for the event in which you'd like to edit or export registrations for.
+Click on the button "Detailed View" for the event in which you'd like to edit or export event registrations for.

 = Can I display a list of event attendees on the front-end? =

 Yes.
-There is an option on the "Form" tab to display a list of attendees above the registration form.
+There is an option on the "Form" tab to display a list of event attendees above the registration form.
 A guest's first and last name will only appear after you have had a chance to review it in the backend of the site.

-= Can I display the registration form on another page or post? =
+= Can I display the event registration form on another page or post? =

 Yes.
 You would need to use the post ID for that event in the shortcode.
 Example: [rtec-registration-form event=743]